JohnHedler/project1/README.md

 Members: John, Chandresh

-TODO: Post specifics about who did what.
+TODO: Post specifics about the entire project and how to use it.